 The question of whether a person lacks capacity within the meaning of the Act is to be decided on the balance of probabilities: section 2(4).
 Accordingly, there must be evidence to support the fact that the person lacked mental capacity at the time the offence was committed against him/her.

 The Act does not define 'ill-treatment' and 'wilful neglect'; therefore, these concepts should be given their ordinary meaning.
-For assistance on what constitutes 'wilful neglect', reference should be made to Archbold 2008 paragraphs 17-47/48 and 19-300/303 which deal with 'wilful neglect' and 'ill treatment' of children.
+For assistance on what constitutes 'wilful neglect', reference should be made to Archbold 2019 paragraphs 19-363f and 19-384/386/387 which deal with 'wilful neglect' and 'ill treatment' of children.

-A person who has genuinely failed to appreciate that, for example, the other person needed medical care, through for example personal inadequacy, is not guilty of the offence of wilful ill-treatment/neglect: see Archbold 2008 17-48.
+A person who, through personal inadequacy, has genuinely failed to appreciate that, for example, the other person needed medical care, is not guilty of the offence of wilful ill-treatment/neglect: R. v.
+Morrell EWCA Crim 2547.

-See also the Legal Guidance chapter Offences Against the Person for further guidance on section 44 Mental Capacity Act 2005.
+See also the Legal Guidance chapter on Offences against the Personfor further guidance on section 44 Mental Capacity Act 2005.

 Section 127 deals with the ill-treatment or wilful neglect of mentally disordered patients within hospitals or nursing homes or otherwise in a person's custody or care.